I'm a member

-DESCRIPTIONElectrocardiographic body surface mapping (BSM) is a technique that uses multiple (generally 80 or more) electrocardiography (ECG) leads to detect cardiac electrical activity.
+Electrocardiographic body surface mapping (BSM) is a technique that uses multiple (generally 80 or more) electrocardiography (ECG) leads to detect cardiac electrical activity.
 It is suggested that the use of multiple leads may result in improved diagnostic accuracy of acute myocardial infarction (AMI) or acute coronary syndrome (ACS), compared to the standard 12-lead ECG.
-One potential use is in the evaluation of suspected acute myocardial infarction.
-Other potential uses include the diagnosis of pulmonary embolism and location of the accessory pathway in patients with Wolff-Parkinson-White (WPW) syndrome.
+No BSM ECG devices with 80 or more leads are currently commercially available in the United States.

 Currently, in patients presenting to the emergency department with symptoms suggestive of myocardial ischemia, a standard 12-lead ECG is obtained.
 In the presence of ST segment elevation on the ECG, personnel are activated to respond in a timely manner to open a presumed coronary artery occlusion, either by mechanical means though balloon angioplasty, or medically through intravenous thrombolytic drugs.
 The 12-lead ECG has a specificity of 94%, leading to relatively few erroneous interventions.
 However, the sensitivity is about 50%.
 These patients may be further stratified by scoring systems and time-sensitive cardiac enzymes, which may require up to 24 hours of monitored observation.

 BSM is being considered as a method to assist in the rapid identification of patients who would benefit from earlier coronary artery intervention than currently achieved utilizing current standard of care.
 The negative predictive value of the test, which has the potential to identify patients who do not require further evaluation with serial cardiac enzymes and clinical observation, is not currently receiving attention as a research topic.

 POLICYElectrocardiographic body surface mapping is considered investigational for the diagnosis or management of cardiac disorders, including acute coronary syndrome.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.